pitastrudl/wekanwiki/Friend.md

 It's possible to use Wekan with Friend and [there will be more Wekan integration to Friend](https://github.com/wekan/wekan/milestone/60) so [now 2019-06-30 that Wekan also works at RasPi3](https://github.com/wekan/wekan/wiki/Raspberry-Pi) like Friend already works, it makes possible local RasPi3-only network.

+Then on local network you can use RasPi3 Cromium or Friend mobile/tablet Android/iOS app to connect to local network Friend desktop, also possible without connection to Internet.

+If using RasPi4 with 4 GB RAM instead, it's possible to run Wekan+Friend+Desktop etc on same RasPi4.

 ## Screenshot

 Wekan Friend development version at Friend Desktop.
 Not released to Friend Store yet.